-Namelist parallel\nml.
+Namelist parallel_nml.
 In terms of model parallelization, the model domain, e.g. the whole globe, is first split into various regions.
 To each region a processor (or thread) is assigned to perform the respective computations.
-On each processor, we imagine the grid-cell centres of this respective region to be existent in one long vector.
+On each processor, we imagine the grid-cell centres of this respective region to be stored in one long vector.
 The order of the grid-cell centres does not play any role for us.
 In fact, this vector may be too long to be effectively treated by a certain machine architecture and considerably slow down the ICON program if treated as such.
 In order to obtain shorter vectors, we split this long vector into several chunks of moderate length nproma of our choice.
 We can choose nproma freely, it is not required that it is a divisor of the number of grid cells on the processor.
 However, filling chunks with nproma grid cells successively may result in one shorter chunk at the end.
-These chunks are called blocks and arranged into a two-dimensional array a(1:nbdim,nblks\c), where nblks\c is the number of the blocks and nbdim the maximum length of the blocks.
-The first nblks\c-1 blocks have all length nproma whereas the last one may be shorter.
+These chunks are called blocks and arranged into a twodimensional array a(1:nbdim,nblks_c), where nblks_c is the number of the blocks and nbdim the maximum length of the blocks given by nproma.
+The first nblks_c-1 blocks have values set for the full length nproma whereas the last one may be shorter.
 As we learned in Sec.
 1.3.1, some of the variables are not stored at the cell centres but at the centers of the triangle edges or the vertices.
-In these latter two cases, the corresponding arrays are any b(1:nbdim,nblks\e) and c(1:nbdim,nblks\v), respectively.
-The length of the last block is npromz\c for the centres, npromz\e for the edge centres, and npromz\v for the vertices, respectively.
+In these latter two cases, the corresponding arrays are any b(1:nbdim,nblks_e) and c(1:nbdim,nblks_v), respectively.
+The length of the last block is npromz_c for the centres, npromz_e for the edge centres, and npromz_v for the vertices, respectively.